thomas-drablos/das-project/README.md

 > ```

 ### Clean Up
 Lastly, when you are done testing the project, please **remove** the trusted certificates from the Microsoft Management Console.
 This is critical to ensure that your computer stays secure after you have finished testing the project.
-To do so, simply navigate into the `Console Root` > `Trusted Root Certification Authroities` > `Certificates` and find the two certificates that are labeled `localhost`.
+To do so, simply navigate into the `Console Root` > `Trusted Root Certification Authorities` > `Certificates` and find the two certificates that are labeled `localhost`.
 If you are having a hard time finding this, these should have an expiration date of `04/21/2026`.
 At this point, you can close out of the Microosft Management Console.

 ## Authors
 The project was completed, in whole, by the following students: